SafarbatiSami/Biom3d_Doc/README.md

 Third, select the output directory with the third "Browse" button.

+Fourth, choose prediction options : Keep the biggest object only or keep big objects only, or none.

 Finally, press the "Start" button to start your prediction.

 ### Remote (without Omero)